National Skilled Trades Day: Jacob Lawrence

 As a result of racism in northern cities and housing discrimination, African Americans formed their own communities within cities, activating the growth of a new black, urban culture.
 In New York, the Harlem neighborhood housed 200,000 African Americans by the 1920s.
 This concentration of African American culture spawned an artistic and cultural movement called the Harlem Renaissance.

-Jacob Lawrence was a major force to come out of the Harlem Renaissance.
-He was born in Atlantic City, New Jersey, but moved to Harlem when he was twelve years old.
+A major force to come out of the Harlem Renaissance, Lawrence was born in Atlantic City, New Jersey, but moved to Harlem when he was twelve years old.
 His mother enrolled him in after school art programs where he discovered a love of drawing and painting.
 His earliest drawings were copies in crayon and color pencil of the patterns he saw in rugs from the Middle East and then fill them in with color.
 Lawrence used this technique in his painting all his life.

-Lawrence began painting scenes of life in Harlem in the 1930s.
+In the 1930s, Lawrence began painting scenes of life in Harlem.
 Meeting other artists of the Harlem Renaissance, he learned to appreciate the importance of promoting African American culture and its unique place in American cultural history through art.
-He made a name for himself for the first time in 1939 when he exhibited his series of panels on the life of Haitian general Toussaint l’Ouverture (1743-1803).
+He made a name for himself for the first time in 1939 when he exhibited his series of panels on the life of Haitian general Toussaint l’Ouverture (1743–1803).
 The famous Migration of the Negro series followed to critical acclaim.

 Lawrence’s personal style was unaffected by other painting styles such as abstraction, Social Realism, Expressionism, or Impressionism.
 He attributed his interest in color, shapes, and overall pattern to the early copies of middle eastern rugs.
 His style varied little through his career except to become a more sophisticated, involved process.
 He applied one color at a time to the whole work, in that way providing uniformity of color balance.
 The technique also enhanced the pattern and lively surface.